 Where can I buy a Clipper card?

 Adult (ages 18-64) Clipper cards can be purchased at San Mateo County Transit District Administrative office in San Carlos between 8 a.m. – 5:30 p.m. and participating Walgreens locations, as well as at a few other retail outlets.
-A list of current vendors is available on the Clipper website at www.clippercard.com/retail.
+A list of the vendors in San Mateo County is available at www.samtrans.com/ClipperRetailLocations.The full list of current vendors is available on the Clipper website at www.clippercard.com/retail.

 Youth and Seniors